HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 Background/Analysis

-Senate Bi11969, effective January 1, 2025, authorizes California cities to create designated public
+Senate Bill 969, effective January 1, 2025, authorizes California cities to create designated public

 open containers of alcoholic beverages purchased from licensed participating businesses.
 The